temporalio/helm-charts/README.md

 In this case, create and setup keyspaces in your Cassandra instance with `temporal-cassandra-tool`.
 The tool is part of [temporal repo](https://github.com/temporalio/temporal), and it relies on the schema definition, in the same repo.

-Here are the commands you can use to create and initialize the keyspaces:
+Here are examples of commands you can use to create and initialize the keyspaces:

 ```bash